wryan14/Latin-Patristic-Texts/README.md

 ## About

 This repository is part of the Bibliothecarius Modernus - The Modern Librarian project, dedicated to making ancient texts accessible through modern technology.
+For more information, visit our [YouTube channel](https://www.youtube.com/channel/UC5hvJMbDPhlh2ldZPe_CgOg).